elearning-ostfalia/moodle-tool_cleanupusers/README.md

 To check the technical implementation, look at `/lib/moodlelib.php`.

+## CLI

+There is a simple script for reactivating users by command line (reactivate.php).

 ## Sub-plugins

 The plugin requires at least one sub-plugin of the type `cleanupusers_userstatus` that returns users to be handled by the cronjob.